crest-summit/summit-docs/docs/Management/Assignees.md

-**Management / Assignees**
+**Management / Associates**

-The Assignee Navigation Item is the list of all current Pre-Award Assignees and provides an Out of Office function for each.
-The list of current assignees is managed by the CREST team.
-The information in Assignees is used to assign new proposals to Pre-Award Associates and to perform Bulk Changes.
+# Associates Navigation

-# Assignee Navigation
+The Associates Navigation Item is the list of all current Pre-Award Associates and provides an Out of Office function for each.
+The list of current associates is managed by the CREST team.
+The information in Associates is used to assign new proposals to Pre-Award Associates and to perform Bulk Changes.

-## Assignee Summary Pane
+## Associates Summary Pane
-Current assignees are listed in the Summary Pane.
-If an assignee has been marked Unavailable for Assignment, an indicator is visible in the summary pane.
+Current associates are listed in the Summary Pane.
+If an associate has been marked Unavailable for Assignment, an indicator is visible in the summary pane.

 ![Assignee Summary Pane](../images/management/ManAssi_SumPane.jpg)

-## Assignee Editor
+## Associates Editor
-The Assignee Editor currently contains only the option to mark or unmark a person as Unavailable for Assignment
+The Associates Editor currently contains only the option to mark or unmark a person as Unavailable for Assignment

 ![Assignee Editor](../images/management/ManAssi_Editor.jpg)

 There are no data fields or actions available for assignees.

 # Unavialable Assignee
-Indicating an Assignee is Unavailable for Assignment makes the following changes to proposals:
+Indicating an associate is Unavailable for Assignment makes the following changes to proposals:

 ## Pre-Award All Open Folder indicator
 The Pre-Award Navigation Item for “All Open” will show the Unavailable Icon next to the Pre-Award Associates who are marked as Unavailable for Assignment: